sdpa-python/sdpa-python.github.io/docs/formats/index.md

 There happen to be two widely used formats: one is the **SDPA format** which was introduced by the developers of SDPA itself.
 The other is the **SeDuMi format** which was introduced by the developer of SeDuMi.

-A third format (**CLP**) will be discussed which is used only by SDPAP and is closely related to SeDuMi format.
+A third format (**CLP**) will be discussed which is a generalization of the SeDuMi format and was introduced as part of SDPAP (of which this project is a fork).
+SDPA for Python can therefore also read problems stored in CLP format.

 The two formats are defined at different levels.
 The SDPA format is specified as the format of a text file to store SDP problem data while the SeDuMi format is specified as a set of variables storing the problem data inside a program.
 SeDuMi format, can therefore be thought of as a specification in the memory rather than as a specification of the contents of a file on disk.

-Interestingly, SDPA can read problems stored in SDPA format, but internally, it uses the SeDuMi representation.
-SDPAP can also read problems stored in CLP format.
+SDPA can read problems stored in SDPA format, but internally, it uses the SeDuMi representation.

 SDPA and SeDuMi formats have been used (either for storage or internally) by many other solvers as well, including SDPT3, Csdp, Dsdp, etc.